| FRACTURE-TRACE ANALYSIS FOR

 with depth.
 He indicates he has drilled wells in the area that produce one-half

 gallon per minute (0.03 l/s) to 10 to 15 gpm (0.6 to 1 l/s).
+Extensive experience gained in the Precambrian shield areas of Brazil indicates that,

 generally, most wells will not produce increased yield per foot of depth 150 to 250 feet